 Sculpted by Paul Daly, cast by Leo Higgins at the Cast Foundry in The Liberties, and unveiled by Phil’s mother Philomena outside Bruxelles bar on Harry Street, hundreds of people turned up to witness the statue’s unveiling in 2005.
 Commissioned by the Roisin Dubh trust, set up to commemorate Lynott’s life and work, it’s always been agreed from the outset – by his family, friends and fans – that the statue captures the essence of the rocker, who tragically died aged 36, his health ravaged by drugs and alcohol.
 Its very location is meaningful; Bruxelles was somewhere that Thin Lizzy would hold band meetings, and its basement contains a shrine to the man, utilizing key items from his personal archive.
 And while it is Dubliners’ wont to give the monuments of Dublin nicknames, often vaguely insulting (see: Mollie Malone, the tart with the cart), Phil’s has escaped derision.
 His is the rather‐salutary ‘Ace with the Bass’.

 But the statue’s 11‐year tenure on Harry Street hasn’t passed without incident.
 In 2013, it was knocked from its plinth by two men, under the influence, who later presented themselves to Gardaí, whereupon a third party, on their behalf, footed the €4,000 bill for the damages they caused.
 The vandals were said to be extremely remorseful.
 And rightfully so.
-More damage occurred last year when a motorist on Harry Street gave the 2.4m statue a knock.
-The driver accepted full responsibility and the statue was taken back to the Cast Foundry, where four weeks of repairs were undertaken, before it was restored to glory once more.
+More damage occurred in 2015 when a motorist on Harry Street gave the 2.4m statue a knock – and in 2017 when it was hit by a truck.
+The statue was also moved later in the same year during repaving work.
 Truth be told, it’s all a bit rock n roll.

 Claire is a Dublin-based journalist who contributes to a wide range of publications including The Irish Independent and Image magazine.
 She occasionally reviews restaurants, and loves a good crime novel.